Desarrollos-Web-Urquiza/black-telephone/README.md

 This is a Web App to register reports and manage them.

-"Black Telephone" is a fictitious call center that receives reports on the work of its employees.
+"Black Telephone" is a fictitious call center that receives reports about the work of its employees.

 ## How to use the Web App